Channels and Repositories

 The package ChannelRepositoryTools includes a command Upgrade Repository Schema (Current File) that will upgrade the currently open repository JSON to the newest schema_version.

 Once the file has been upgraded, most packages can then be migrated into the default repository.
-Most uses of custom repository JSON files was due to deficiencies with schema_version 1.2 and 2.0.
+Most uses of custom repository JSON files were due to deficiencies with schema_version 1.2 and 2.0.